GRAND: Guidance, Rebalancing, and Assignment for Networked Dispatch in Multi-Agent Path Finding: Case Study

 \cref{fig:throughput} reports throughput as a function of the number of agents~$|A|$ and map size~$|V_\mathrm{tile}|$.
 Across all configurations we fix the environment parameters to~$r_{\mathrm{task/agent}} = 1.5$ and~$r_{\mathrm{agent/node}} = 0.35$.
 For our method, we train a separate policy for each~$\tup{\vert A \vert, \vert V_{\mathrm{tile}}}$ using a single set of hyperparameters.
 Our algorithm outperforms all benchmarks at every scale: relative to \ALGLRR, the average gains are about 10\% on the two medium instances and 4.3\% on the largest instance.
 When we consider a more restrictive setting in which \gls{acr:ts} algorithms are not permitted to reassign tasks, the performance gap between our algorithm and competing methods widens, as shown in~\cref{table:task_change}.

 To probe the source of these gains, \cref{table:time} decomposes the average \emph{time-to-task} (i.e., time to reach the first errand) and \emph{time-in-task} (i.e., time from the first to the second errand) for~$\vert A \vert=200$ and~$\vert V_{\mathrm{tile}}\vert=975$.
 The results indicate that higher throughput does not arise from merely dispatching the nearest free agents.
 Instead, agents complete assigned tasks faster under our \gls{acr:ts} policy, pointing to reduced congestion.
 We quantify congestion by counting how often the planner~$f_{\mathrm{PP}}$ must deviate from its preferred path and execute a lower-priority action (i.e., a \emph{conflict}). \cref{fig:conflict} visualizes this conflict density for our method and for \ALGLRR.
 On this instance, our method reduces the peak number of conflicts by 23\% and the total number of conflicts by 20\%, consistent with the observed throughput improvements.
+Finally, in \cref{table:maps}, we report throughput across a range of map topologies beyond warehouses (shown in \cref{fig:other_maps}).
+The results show that our method remains competitive across diverse environments.